-When the hustle and bustle and traffic smog of Tehran starts to get too much, the beautiful and unique village of Darband is the perfect escape.
+When the hustle and bustle and traffic smog of Tehran starts to get too much, the unique village of Darband is the perfect escape.

 Is Tehran Worth Visiting?